IanSpringer/First-project/readme.md

-War

-War is a classic card game that pits two players against one another.
-The idea is simple, but the stakes are high.

-Each player is dealt 26 cards  from a standard 52 card deck.
-The players then begin drawing cards one at a time, at the same time.
-Who ever has the higher card value wins that hand.
-Each winning hand is assigned 1 point to the players total points. the rank of cards from weakest to strongest is 2, 3, 4, 5, 6, 7, 8, 9, jack, queen, king, ace.

-Should the two cards of a draw be equal in rank, "war" has begun.
-In this case, two additional cards will be dealt each player, and the player with the highest ranking card of all
-6 cards will win the battle, and awarded 10 points.
-The player with the most points when all 52 cards have been played wins.

-The best of 5 games will be awarded the war champion.
+War is a classic 2-player card game.
+When you click "Play" you and the computer will be dealt a hand of 26 cards, half of a standard deck.
+Once you have your hand, click "Draw" and the first card of your hand and the computer hand will be revealed.
+The two cards will be compared based on their values.
+A 2 card has the lowest value and an Ace card has the highest.
+Whoever possesses the higher valued card wins that round and collects the two cards to be kept in a separate pile.

+Should two cards with equal value be drawn (ex.
+King of Hearts and King of Spades), "war" will be initiated.
+When this happens, you will have the option of wagering points up to 5.
+The player with highest valued card of the 4 new cards will collect all six cards.
+If you win the "war", your point total will increase by 6 points plus the amount that you have wagered.
+But should you lose, your point total will decrease by the amount wagered.
+Once both hands have been played, the player who collected the most amount of cards wins!

+Play "War" here: IanSpringer.github.io/First-project